 So, if we can make our lives easier as we try to maintain a handle on these projects we manage, let’s do so.
 What can we do to streamline our project management?
 What can we do to keep our teams fully engaged on OUR project as they are being pulled many different ways by other project responsibilities and assignments from their own department supervisors?
 And what about the customer – how can we keep them engaged and focused and get them to fulfill their responsibilities on the project as well?

 I’ve come up with a list of my top 8 ways we as project managers can make our PM lives easier—and hopefully the lives our or project team members and maybe even our project clients.
-I’d love to get feedback from our readers – please respond with your thoughts on these and other ways you’ve come up with.

 Gather as much info from the account manager as possible, draft a schedule that shows key milestone dates, put together a formal kickoff agenda and conduct a formal kickoff meeting with all key stakeholders on the project.
 The statement of work and your draft project schedule should drive this meeting.
 The key is to set expectations going forward on the project—it must be done right and this meeting is the time to do so.